MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 [BlazeMeter](https://blazemeter.com) can generate load on site pages from different regions to help measure load times when content is cached.

-## Restrict your e-commerce website from loading inside external HTML iframe elements
+## Restrict your e-commerce website from loading inside external website HTML iframe elements

-The **frame-ancestors** directive can be used to restrict the loading of your e-commerce site inside external HTML iframe elements.
+The **frame-ancestors** directive can be used to restrict the loading of your e-commerce site inside external website HTML iframe elements.
 For more information on how to configure this feature in Commerce site builder, see [Manage Content Security Policy](../manage-csp.md).

 ## Additional resources